M. S. Fernando

-Mahagamage Samson Fernando, (එම්. එස්. ප්රනාන්දු; 4 March 1936 - 9 April 1994), popularly as M. S. Fernando, was a Sri Lankan singer and musician.
+Mahagamage Samson Fernando, (එම්. එස්. ප්රනාන්දු; 4 March 1936 - 9 April 1994) was a Sri Lankan singer and musician.
 He is a major player in the development of Baila music and was widely popular among Sri Lankan audiences commonly referred to as the "Baila Chakkrawarthi" (Baila emperor).

 Personal life

 Fernando was born on 4 March 1936 in Moratuwa to Laron Fernando and Lilee Gomes as the eldest child of the family.
 He attended St. Anthony's College, Wattala and Christ Church College, Dehiwela.
 He had three younger sisters and one younger brother.

-Fernando was married to Tulin Fernando and has 7 Children: Susil, Telina, Shantha, Sarath, Sujitha, Sujeewa and Sunimal.
+Fernando was married to Tulin Fernando and had 7 Children: Susil, Telina, Shantha, Sarath, Sujitha, Sujeewa and Sunimal.
 Fernando also has 17 Grandchildren.

 Career

-Fernando studied under veteran musician J. A. Sathiadasan.
+Fernando studied under veteran musician J. A. Sathyadasa.
 He debuted as a singer with the duet, "Malak Kada Konde Gasala," done with Pushparani Ariyaratne.
 It was written by Karunaratne Abeysekera.
 The song became popular and allowed Fernando to become a playback singer.
 His first song in the field, "Sili Siliye Nava Suvandak," for the 1964 film Sasaraka Hati, sang with was also a success.
 Fernando would eventually lend his voice to over 150 films.
 He also pursued an acting career appearing in over 25 films and several teledramas, most notably Udagira.
 He made duets with Angeline Gunathilake in several films such as: Geetha, Hathara Denama Surayo, Edath Adath Suraya, Sujeewa, Ava Soya Adare and Sergeant Nallathambi.

+While singing M.S Fernando also was working at the Central Bank of Sri Lanka at a middle class position.

 Fernando received many accolades in his long career including the Golden Lotus Award presented by Sri Lankan President William Gopallawa in 1973 and over 159 silver trophies in various Baila contests he entered.
 He was able to sing in five languages and incorporated dancing into his act.
 Fernando performed in England, France, Australia, Canada, Singapore and Middle East to Sri Lankan audiences.